tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 obvious solution: try with pypy. oh neat, a couple per second. not enough.

-(btw, skybison is way faster! fun fact)
+(btw, skybison is way faster! fun fact. its major perf pain point was function creation (that is a bit slow in skybison right now), but if you lift the lambdas to the top level that goes away. then it's very clear that set lookup from topo sort is the slowest bit in the profile. then it's garbage collection from all the transient objects.)

 hypothesis for pain points: